-UK Transporter Authorisations, driver and attendant Certificates of Competence and Vehicle Approval Certificates issued in the UK will not be recognised by the EU from 1 January 2021.
-Any transporter wishing to transport live animals into the EU will need to obtain new transport documentation issued by one of the EU27 Member States.
+UK Transporter Authorisations, driver and attendant Certificates of Competence and Vehicle Approval Certificates issued in the UK are not recognised by the EU.
+Any commercial (economic activity) transporter wishing to transport live animals into the EU will need to obtain new transport documentation issued by one of the EU27 Member States.

 Transporters should also check the latest advice from the Department for Transport.

-All equines travelling from GB to the EU would need an Export Health Certificate (EHC) signed by an official vet for each journey to the EU.
-This would replace the current Intra-Trade Animal Health Certificate (ITAHC) or DOCOM (formerly used by FEI horses).
+All equines travelling from Great Britain to the EU will need an Export Health Certificate (EHC) signed by an official vet for each journey to the EU.

 Equines would need to have been tested for the relevant diseases (see below) before completing the process to obtain an EHC, as the official vet will need this information to certify an equine for travel.

-Horses with a purple FEI Recognition Card are classed as “registered with a national branch of an international organisation for sporting or competition purposes”, won’t require any further Government issued ID documents.
+Horses with a purple FEI Recognition Card are classed as “registered with a national branch of an international organisation for sporting or competition purposes” and won’t require any further Government-issued ID documents.

 Before an equine can be certified for travel and be issued an EHC, equines will need to be tested for the absence of certain diseases.

-Further information regarding testing can be found on GOV.UK.
+Further information regarding testing can be found here.

-Before you export temporarily (less than 90 days) a horse registered with a national branch of an international body for sporting or competition purposes, you will need to keep it on a holding in the UK or a country with a similar health status either:
+Before you export a horse registered with a national branch of an international body for sporting or competition purposes, you will need to keep it on a holding in the UK or a country with a similar health status either: